Confidential Legal Memorandum

 Studebaker Building

-Converted into Stephen Starr Events catering hall alongside new city offices for the Philadelphia Department of Licenses & Inspection.
+We converted this into Stephen Starr Events catering hall alongside new city offices for the Philadelphia Department of Licenses & Inspection.

 2014